Scroll to content

 Children in Year R learn through a range of activities, which include self-directed spontaneous play, planned focused teaching and learning activities, exploration, experimentation, discussion and investigation.
 Much of the learning is practical and based on real life experiences.

-Key Stage 1 (KS1)
+Key Stage 1 (KS1) and Key Stage 2 (KS2)

-Other subjects which are included in the syllabus are:
+Other subjects which are taught are:

 There is a transition phase as children start Key Stage 1 and make the change to a slightly more structured day and way of learning.
 Children are still actively engaged in activity based learning and there is a focus on reading, writing and maths, supplemented by a broad and exciting curriculum.